didemertens/pomodoro-app/README.md

 <img src="src/assets/removetask-scr.png" alt="Remove task" height="300"/>

 All of the tasks on the list are saved in local storage and shown when the user returns to the website.
 Each time the component is updated, which happens when a task is created or removed, the current list of tasks is saved in local storage.
-When the component mounts, so when the website renders for the first time, I check if there is an array with items in local storage and then set the state of the to do list equal to that array:
+When the component mounts, so when the website renders for the first time, I check if there is an array with items in local storage and then set the state of the task list to equal to that array:

 ```javascript
 componentDidMount() {